 When styling your Christmas lights, you’ve got options.
 Both LED and incandescent Christmas lights will get the job done, but there are some key differences you should know.
 For one, LED lights are the more energy-efficient option, while incandescent lights win on being the more inexpensive option.

-Before you start hanging lights this holiday season, consider some of the key differences between LED and incandescent lights.
+Before you start hanging lights this holiday season or pay for the cost of professionally installing Christmas lights, consider some of the key differences between LED and incandescent lights.